Germinating the seeds

 Transplanting -- Wait until the 2nd or 3rd shoot appears before repotting.
 A 6 inch (15 cm) tall pot will hold it for several months.
 Then move it to a 1 gallon (4 liter) pot for a year, and finally a 5 or 10 gallon (20-40 liter) pot.

-Transplant carefully and avoid letting the soil ball break apart, which can disturb the plant.
+Transplant carefully and avoid letting the soil ball break apart, which can disturb the roots.
 Watering the soil before transplanting can help keep the soil ball together.

-Soil -- Bomarea likes humus-rich, well-draining soil.
+Soil -- Bomarea likes fertile, well-draining soil.
 Don't add lime to the soil, since Bomarea likes slightly acid soil.